PhD Qualifying Examination

 - Review, and comply with, the most updated IMS Examination Rules of Procedure

 - Maintain an active graduate appointment (Supervisor's should ask UofT examiners to verify their SGS status when confirming their willingess to participate in the exam)

 Refer to the Qualifying Exam Guidelines for detailed information on choosing your examiners.

-Your Phd Qualifying Examination package must be submitted for approval to IMS a minimum of six working weeks prior to the proposed examination date - remember to build in this time when settling on the exam date.
+Your Phd Qualifying Examination package must be submitted for approval to IMS a minimum of four working weeks prior to the proposed examination date - remember to build in this time when settling on the exam date.

 Additionally, please note these important scheduling conditions: